Trachinotus africanus: Human interest and conservation

 Trachinotus africanus is a quarry species for recreational shore and boat angling, spearfishing and subsistence fisheries in South Africa.
-It is a very popular species for recreational fishing in KwaZulu Natal and its commercial use is banned there, in the Western Cape fish caught in False Bay can be sold.
-There is a closed season which rules from 1 October to 30 November.
+It is a very popular species for recreational fishing in KwaZulu Natal and its commercial use is banned there, though in the Western Cape fish caught in False Bay can be sold.
+There is a closed season which lasts from 1 October to 30 November.

 The fish is lauded for being excellent table fare, being grilled or prepared on a braai.